zqzqz/AdvTrajectoryPrediction/README.md

 ### Prepare models

 The models are trained seperatedly for each dataset following the instructions from model authors.
-The training code is not in this repo and we will provide hyperparameters for training and pretrained models in the future.

-The models are placed in `/test/data/${model_name}_${dataset_name}/model/${attack_mode}`.
+The models should be placed in `/test/data/${model_name}_${dataset_name}/model/${attack_mode}`.

-### Generate universial JSON-format testing data
+The training code is not in this repo but we provide pretrained models via [Google Drives](https://drive.google.com/file/d/18240VaDBKSwa5TzZjCnU99EVqEXv9uiG/view?usp=sharing).
+Download the ZIP file and unzip it into directory `test/data`

 ### Run normal prediction as well as the attack